Integrative Psychiatry

 Integrative psychiatry looks at mental health from a medical and holistic perspective.
 However, it isn't the only form of support available.
 Some people may seek a holistic approach that doesn't involve medication or a therapist to see alongside their psychiatrist.
 In these cases, online therapy platforms like BetterHelp may be beneficial.

 You can receive integrative care through an online platform by setting your goals upon signing up.
 Your therapist can work with you to develop a unique and holistic care plan, and you can receive resources such as journaling prompts, worksheets, and group therapy sessions.
-By offering multiple ways to receive support, online platforms are often flexible and convenient to everyone.
+Online platforms are often flexible and convenient because they offer multiple ways to receive support.

 If you're unsure whether meeting with an online provider would benefit you, you can look at studies backing up this treatment.
 One review of 17 studies of online therapy found that online cognitive-behavioral therapy (CBT) was often more effective than in-person options in treating depressive disorders.